xPand: An algorithm for perturbing homogeneous cosmologies

 where {\tt u} and {\tt du} are the fluid four-velocity and its perturbation, respectively.
 The function {\tt ToxPand} combines several functions so that the user can easily obtain the desired perturbations in a given gauge without having to deal with any detail of the algorithm.

 Finally, the \textit{xPand} function {\tt ExtractComponents} allows to extract the projected components of any tensor.
 For a given background slicing, the user only needs to specify the type of projection (see appendix~\ref{app:non-trivial} for an example).
-Note also that for a rank-one (resp.\ rank-two) tensor, the \textit{xPand} function {\tt VisualizeTensor} allows to display all projected components in a vector (resp.\ matrix) form.
-Again, we refer to the example notebooks which are distributed along with \textit{xPand}, for more details about the syntax of these functions.
+Note also that for a rank-1 (resp.\ rank-2) tensor, the \textit{xPand} function {\tt VisualizeTensor} allows us to display all projected components in a vector (resp.\ matrix) form.
+Again, we refer to the example notebooks which are distributed along with \textit{xPand} \cite{xPand}, for more details about the syntax of these functions.